Meghan Markle Is ‘Running The Show’ Following The Firing Of Staff, One Expert Claims

 On Friday, it was reported that Meghan Markle and Prince Harry had fired the 15 staffers under their employ at Buckingham Palace.
-The firings were another sign that they couple is serious about their decision to step back from their duties as royals and begin to lead more independent lives.
+The firings were another sign that the couple is serious about their decision to step back from their duties as royals and begin to lead more independent lives.
 Now, according to reporting in Fox News, one royal expert is claiming that Meghan is running the show, especially on matters of staffing.

 In speaking with Fox, British broadcaster Neil Sean said that the couple’s decision to fire their staff was “the final nail” in the coffin that was the relationship between the pair and the rest of the royal family.
-Sean also said that he had been told that many of the staffers had hoped to move to Canada and continue serving under Meghan and Harry’s employ, in part because they enjoyed working for Harry.
+Sean also said that he had been told that many of the staffers had hoped to move to Canada and continue serving under Meghan and Harry, in part because they enjoyed working for the prince.

 “Insiders also note that it’s Meghan that deals with this side of things and many believe it’s a simple case of her running the show and taking away any responsibility from Harry,” Sean said.

-Sean added that he’d also heard from a source inside the royal family that the move seemed to reaffirm the fact that the couple were looking to move on completely from their lives as royals.
+Sean added that he’d also heard from a source inside the royal family that the move seemed to reaffirm the fact that the couple were looking to distance themselves completely from their lives as royals.
 He claimed that the move was a shock not just to the staff but also to the queen, who believed the couple when they said that they wanted to remain an active part of the royal family.

 View this post on Instagram